life423/drewclark.io-portfolio/APP-STARTUP-GUIDE.md

 This guide explains how to start the portfolio application and avoid common issues like port conflicts and CORS errors.

-## 🔄 Changes Made
+## 🔄 Current Configuration

-The application startup has been improved with the following changes:
+The application architecture uses the following configuration:

-1. **Separated Backend and Frontend Ports**:
+1. **Port Configuration**:
-   - Backend API: Now uses port `3001` (previously 3000)
+   - Backend Express API: Port `3000` (main application port)
-   - Frontend dev server: Remains on port `3000`
+   - Frontend Vite Dev Server: Port `5173` (development only)

 2. **Enhanced CORS Configuration**:
    - Explicitly allows frontend origins in development